 Innovation is important for sustainable profitability, company growth, and long-term firm survival, especially in an increasingly competitive business environment.
 However, innovative ventures typically carry a high risk of failure and thus present a financial burden for their stakeholders.
 Firms thus need to identify critical success factors (CSFs) that make innovation less risky, more likely to succeed, and financially more efficient.
 Factors of highest interest are arguably the ones that can be influenced directly by corporate managers themselves.
-Accordingly, innovation and its relationship to an organization's commercial performance, with acceptable risk, has become an imporeamt topic in the academic literature, leading to a lively debate about innovation-specific subsets of CSFs and the innovation related success factors (ISFs).
-However, there is a tension in the literature between those scholars who proclaim the general applicability of their findings across all companies and contexts and those who find that the impact of particular ISFs on firm performance is context specific or firm specific.
+Accordingly, innovation and its relationship to an organization's commercial performance, with acceptable risk, has become an imporeamt topic in the academic literature, leading to a lively debate about innovation-specific subsets of CSFs and the innovation related success factors (ISFs), including intellectual property strategy.
+However, there is a tension in the literature between those scholars who presume the general applicability of their findings across all companies and contexts and those who assert that the impact of particular ISFs on firm performance is context specific or firm specific.
 This is the issue that we aim to resolve in this research.
-Are the factors that determine corporate success universally applicable or context dependent?
+Are the factors that determine corporate success, especially IP-related factors, universally applicable or context dependent?